jeffswt/bzShare/README.md

 # Todo List

   - [ ] Use an asynchronous model for filesystem management, returning progress to the web client whenever called.
 Progress bars should be implemented in the user interface.
-  - [ ] <del>Multithread the SQLFS manager in order to make it asynchronously link with the web server.</del>
+  - [ ] Use GZip encoding while transporting data for the sake of reducing network latency.

 # Special Thanks